See how the Activity Packs can support/enhance the Primary Geography Curriculum.

 Maps and Location Studies

 The Data Handling Activity Pack includes a Tour-de France projects that uses map work, distances and spreadsheet skills.
 This project could be adapted for a particular location being studied.
+The Image Editing Activity Pack also shows pupils how to annotate a map.

 The Scratch Maps Activity teaches pupils to program an interactive map with facts about a particular location.